sunlightpolicy/opendatapoliciesstatic/_documents/detroit-mi-2015-02-19.md

     <li>The Task Force will be responsible for establishing the internal mechanisms relative to Detroit GO DATA and will be accountable to the Mayor, through the Chief Information Officer, for the operation of Detroit GO DATA.</li>
     <li>The Task Force, with assistance from the Law Department, will determine:</li>
     <ol type="i">
-      <li>How to structure access to public data and information to ensure public records and other data and information can be easily accessible to the public in an open data format that is readable by humans and processable by machines,</li>
+      <li><span class="g-open-formats">How to structure access to public data and information to ensure public records and other data and information can be easily accessible to the public in an open data format that is readable by humans and processable by machines,</span></li>
       <li>The schedule for such release.</li>
     </ol>
     <li>The Task Force will ensure the Advisory Commission has the opportunity to meet so that its input can be considered, as the Task Force will determine:</li>